FLY FISHING CATSKILLS

 Roscoe, Trout Town USA

 We had to travel to Roscoe to arrange a New York State Licence and to brush up on the regulations for fishing in the area.
-Suitably armed with official permission and a fishing map of the Catskills, it was time to set up the rod and start fishing.
-What an experience it was.
+Suitably armed with official permission and a fishing map of the Catskills, it was time to set up the rod and start fishing and what an experience it was.

 Junction Pool, Beaverkill

 This is a great fly fishing stream, especially at dawn and dusk.
 The Catskill Fly Fishing Center and Museum situated just along from Creekside Cabins.
-If you go Fly Fishing Catskills, you really must visit the Fly Fishing Museum.
+If you intend Fly Fishing in the Catskills, you really must visit the Fly Fishing Museum.

 A Lunch Stop Trout